 The NBA play-in tournament features the 7-10 ranked teams in both conferences battling for a playoff spot.
 For each conference, the 7th ranked team will play the 8th ranked team, and the 9th ranked team will play the 10th ranked team.
 The winner of the game between the 7th and 8th ranked teams will automatically qualify for the playoffs as the conference’s 7 seed.
 The loser of this game will play the winner of the game between the 9th and 10th ranked teams.
 Whoever wins this game will become the 8 seed in the playoffs.
 Whoever loses the game between the 9th and 10th ranked teams in each conference will be eliminated from playoff contention.

 NBA Playoff Matchups

 Playoff matchups are determined by seeds.
-The top seeded team plays the 8th seed, the 2nd seed plays the 7th seed, the 3rd seed plays the 6th seed, and the 4th seed plays the 5th seed.
+The top-seeded team plays the 8th seed, the 2nd seed plays the 7th seed, the 3rd seed plays the 6th seed, and the 4th seed plays the 5th seed.
 This rewards teams who perform well during the regular season.

-March Madness Playoff Matchups
+NCAA Tournament Playoff Matchups

 In the NCAA Tournament, teams are divided into four regions of 17 teams, including the teams which play in the First Four.
 The First Four is a single play-in round in which eight teams compete in four separate games for a bid into the Round of 64; two teams will play for a twelve seed, two teams will play for an 11 seed, and four teams will compete for two 16 seed spots.
 Once all First Four games are played, there are 16 teams in each region, seeded 1 through 16, for a total of 64 first round teams.
 This means there are four teams with each seed.
 The four number 1 seeds are considered the best teams in the nation.